IBM-Cloud/docs/services/mobilepush/t_sandbox.md

 # Sandbox and production modes
 {: #push-sandboxandproduction-modes}
-Last updated: 06 December 2016
+Last updated: 11 January 2017
 {: .last-updated}

 You can use {{site.data.keyword.mobilepushshort}} in either of the following modes: sandbox or production.
 Sandbox is a self-contained test environment to develop and test push API integration with the server application push service.